The Quoted Company Alliance Code (The QCA Code)

 Application: The board must be able to express a shared view of the company’s purpose, business model and strategy.
 It should go beyond the simple description of products and corporate structures and set out how the company intends to deliver shareholder value in the medium to long-term.
 It should demonstrate that the delivery of long-term growth is underpinned by a clear set of values aimed at protecting the company from unnecessary risk and securing its long-term future.

-Implementation: Feedback’s strategy is explained fully within the Strategic Report section on pages 5 – 7 of the Company’s annual report and accounts for the year ended 31 May 2017.
-However, due to the fast-moving and innovative industry in which the Company operates in, its strategy may be subject to change.
+Implementation: Feedback’s strategy is explained fully within the Strategic Report section on pages 3– 6 of the Company’s annual report and accounts for the year ended 31 May 2019.

-The Company is focused on the following areas:
+The Company is focused on the following area:

 Principle 2: Seek to understand and meet shareholder needs and expectations.